cloudmesh-community/sp19-516-124/azure.md

 ## Create a Ubuntu Server 18.04 LTS Virtual Machine in Azure

-TBD
-In an effort to interact with an Azure Virtual Machine using Apache LibCloud, Azure SDK and/or Azure CLI, I have created a virtual machine for interaction.
-Here are the steps that I performed to create a Linux Ubuntu Server.
+Here are the steps to create a Ubuntu Server 18.04 LTS Virtual Machine in Azure.

 To start, go to the Azure Portal <https://portal.azure.com>.
 Next, the locate the `Virtual Machines` option and select it: